This webpage is not updated over the weekend/overnight. For up-to-date information on traffic impacts, visit 511mn.org.

 2024 construction timeline

-- Phase one (spring through early August 2024): Crews will work between N. Mendota St. and Johnson Pkwy.
+• Phase one (spring 2024): Crews will work between N. Mendota St. and Johnson Pkwy.

-- Phase two (summer/fall 2024): Crews will work between Johnson Pkwy. and White Bear Ave.
+• Phase two (summer 2024): Crews will work between Johnson Pkwy. and White Bear Ave.

-- Phase three (fall 2024): Crews will work between White Bear Ave. and McKnight Rd.
+• Phase three (late summer/fall 2024): Crews will work between White Bear Ave. and McKnight Rd.

 Additional work